justcla/justcla/README.md

 Justin is a Product Manager and Software Engineer with over twenty years' experience in software development and has worked for several large organisations including Google, Microsoft, Amazon, NewsCorp, Symantec, Booking.com, and more!

-* Senior Technology Product Manager at @Booking.com.
+* Senior Technology Product Manager @Booking.com.
 * Formerly Product Manager for Android Studio @Google.
 * Formerly Program Manager on the Visual Studio IDE team at @Microsoft
 * Formerly Senior Software Engineer for AzureDevOps @Microsoft